GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 It will take several minutes and it should complete without any errors.
 Once it's done, you know you are ready to use Heapser!

+Before continuing, return to the top-level directory with `cd ../..`.

 ## A quick tour of SAW